An Easter Sunday Menu

 Salmon en croute goes best with a white wine although even a light red wouldn’t do any harm to the dish or the wine.
 But my best pairing would come from a full rich Chablis, preferably a premier cru so that it has more body to it, the Chablis Premier Cru Vosgros from Domaine Gueguen would be an amazing match.

-The other combination possible would be a white Bordeaux, a very rich white that will go lovely with the Salmon, Domaine Roy-Trocard chateau Mancèdre would be a stunning match.
+The other combination possible would be a white Bordeaux, a very rich white wine that will go lovely with the Salmon, Domaine Roy-Trocard chateau Mancèdre would be a stunning match.

 With your dessert you will need something pretty complex because of the amount of flavours that you will get from the cake.
-I would consider 2 options, either a Riesling from Alsace made by Domaine Gsell Or if you want to push the boat out try this lovely white called Coin Caché from our producer Domaine Mas de la Dame nestled in the heart of Baux de Provence.
+I would consider 2 options, either a Riesling from Alsace made by Domaine Gsell Or if you want to push the boat out try this lovely white wine called Coin Caché from our producer Domaine Mas de la Dame nestled in the heart of Baux de Provence.
 It is a surprisingly complex wine made from Semillon grapes and Roussanne.